intel/intel-inb-manageability/docs/In-Band Manageability User Guide - ThingsBoard.md

 ### Query Command

-The Intel® In-Band Manageability provides a way to query attribute information on either the Host, Edge Device, or Nodes.
+The Intel® In-Band Manageability provides a way to query attribute information

 To trigger a query request, click the **Trigger Query** button as seen below.